raiguard/kak-one/README.md

 Includes an additional `One Darker` colorscheme, which is a personalized flavor of `One Dark` with readability improvements and some syntax changes.

 Includes optional faces for colored curly underlines.
-This features requires building kakoune manually, as there is not yet an official release supporting this feature.
+This features requires Kakoune 2021.10.28 or newer.
 This feature may not work on all terminal emulators.

 ## Installation